Becksteinlab/lammps/doc/src/fix_indent.rst

 :doc:`thermo_style custom <thermo_style>` for details.

-For example, if a spherical indenter's x-position is specified as v_x, then this variable definition will keep it's center at a relative position in the simulation box, 1/4 of the way from the left edge to the right edge, even if the box size changes:
+For example, if a spherical indenter's x-position is specified as v_x, then this variable definition will keep its center at a relative position in the simulation box, 1/4 of the way from the left edge to the right edge, even if the box size changes:

 .. code-block:: LAMMPS